 Other foreign companies that supply EEEs to Luxembourg importers may also subscribe to Ecotrel on behalf of their clients, if their clients commission them to do so.

 Only Luxembourg companies can obtain the status of Active member, which entitles them to participate in the work of Ecotrel's General Assembly.
-Foreign companies can hold the status of Acceding member.
+Companies located abroad can hold the status of Acceding member.

 How to become a member of Ecotrel?

-1. As a Producer or Importer in Luxembourg, you must first belong to one of the member-federations of the clc or the Fédération des artisans.
-Given the amount of work these federations have put into the creation of Ecotrel since 2001, membership is retroactive to include the year 2004.
+1. As a Producer or Importer located in Luxembourg, you must first belong to one of the member-federations of the clc or the Fédération des artisans or pay an annual fixed contribution which depends on your recycling contributions.

 - 2. We recommend that you begin by attentively reading the Manual for producers and importers.